 With the drive to make it successful, I researched and worked really hard to continue learning about the marketing and blogging space.
 Driving website traffic and growing online influence quickly became my passion project, and I would find myself working on it long after my antagonizing day at work.
 It was a release, not work, even though it was, but somehow didn’t feel that way.
 That’s when you know you’ve found something.

 Here’s are 3 major points to focus on when trying to find your purpose, with the end goal of landing your dream job:

 1. Niche Down

 Find something you are extremely passionate about then find a way to make it your side hustle.
-Maybe you work in a miserable cubicle all day, but have an amazing sense of design, or have an eye for jewelry.

 Story: a friend of mine started making jewelry because she saw pieces online, knew she could make better pieces for herself, and save money rather than buying similar items from high-end boutiques.
 This gal grew her jewelry business and ended up making 5 FIGURES while in COLLEGE!
 This same girl is now my business partner and we own collectedforthehome.com

 2. Invest in Yourself

 If you have the time and patience to do tons of research on your niche, that’s great.
 If you don’t, you’ll want to invest in some specific training to help you accelerate towards your goals a little faster.
 Maybe it’s a photography course online or at a community college.
 For me, I invested in branding and pitching course that was $500.
 Yes, it was expensive, but it gave me great knowledge of the blogging industry, and an action plan that would allow me to be on that road of success, I so desired.

 3. Find Your Worth and Own It